avdi/hookr/README.txt

 for details.

 The methods all return a callback *handle*, which can be used to access or remove the callback.
-If this will be the same as the <code>handle</code> argument, if one is supplied.
+This will be the same as the <code>handle</code> argument, if one is supplied.

 ===== In client code